By Kay Whitlock

 I still love to go out and about in the indigo hours, although I now travel less by shanks’ mare and more by way of contemplation and meditation.
 Sometimes I awaken from a vivid, often mythic, dream around 3:00 a.m. and feel the same shiver of excitement and apprehension that I first felt so long ago.
 I raise the window blind just enough to see the moonlight spilling over trees.
 Sometimes there is slight movement in the interplay of light and darkness among the shadows.
 I settle into the comfortable reading chair by my bedside, look out into the night, and set my imagination free.

 And oh, we roam.

-Stay tuned for a complete PDF of “The Haunting: On Fear and Seeing Differently in the Dark,” as the four-part series is presented in its original narrative form.
+Download the full PDF of “The Haunting: On Fear and Seeing Differently in the Dark,” as the four-part series is presented in its original narrative form.

 Kay Whitlock is a writer and activist who has been involved with racial, gender, queer, and economic justice movements since 1968.
 She is coauthor of Considering Hate: Violence, Goodness, and Justice in American Culture and Politics with Michael Bronski, the award-winning Queer (In)Justice: The Criminalization of LGBT People in the United States with Joey L. Mogul and Andrea J. Ritchie, and cofounder and contributing editor for the weekly Criminal Injustice series at CriticalMassProgress.com.
 She lives in Missoula, Montana.
 Follow her on Twitter at @KayJWhitlock.